 I’m not sure who the people in the photo are.
 When the Moskovitz Cafe opened, Lui would have been in his mid-40s and Eva would have been in her early 50s.
-UPDATE: Per the comment below, the woman in the white apron is the proprietress, Eva Moskovitz, and the man at the cash register is her son, Jack Haberman.
+UPDATE: Per the comment below (from Eva’s grandson), the woman in the white apron is the proprietress, Eva Moskovitz, and the man at the cash register is her son, Jack Haberman.

 All images larger when clicked.